swaptacular/swpt_ca_scripts/README.md

 ```

 You will be asked to enter the password for your private key.
 At the end, a
-signed peer certificate will be created.
-The certificate file will be
+signed peer certificate file will be created.
+The file will be created in a
-created in a sub-directory of the `peers` directory.
-A message like this one
+sub-directory of the `peers` directory.
+A message like this one will be
-will be appear:
+appear, to inform you what to do next:

 ```
 ***********************************************************************